Plimmerton Fire Station

 We may not be as glamorous as other capital city Stations 35 - like Ladder Co 35 in Manhattan, or Millwall in London - but we like our quirky little shack.
 It's a great place to be, looking out over an ocean of many moods when you've finished dealing with emergencies and the trauma involved.

 Plimmerton Volunteer Fire Brigade has a great family tradition: The Tovey, Barlow, Casey and Sutorius families have all had several members pass through the ranks and serve their community.
-The most recent addition to this tradition are the brothers Anthony and Patrick Van Son.
+The most recent additions to this tradition are Hunter Hintz, Theo Sutorius, and Luke Peel, children of long serving members who have chosen to continue the traditions.

 The Sutorius family is claiming a lineage back to Marcus Sutorius, fire chief of Rome under Emperor Caligula.